10 Leadership Skills Every Effective Leader Needs

 David Niven

 Empowering employees is a key leadership skill that requires more than assigning tasks.
-Employees today want development that will build skills and careers, so every task you assign must serve this purpose.
+Career development is increasingly important for employees today, so every task you assign must serve this purpose.

 • How will you delegate a task to develop your team or employee?

-• What support will this employee need from you in order to be successful?
+• What support will this employee need from you to be successful?

 Enforcing vs Empowering from 8 Paradoxes of Leadership Agility

-I also recommend that you read the paradox Enforcing vs Empowering in my book, ‘8 Paradoxes of Leadership Agility’ to get more ideas and work through the exercises.
+Read the paradox of Enforcing vs Empowering in my book, ‘8 Paradoxes of Leadership Agility’ to get more ideas and work through the exercises.

 10. Deliver Constructive Feedback

-Research has shown that constructive feedback works best for employees when you give them regularly and informally.
+Research has shown that constructive feedback works best for employees when you give them in a timely manner.
 That means, do not wait till the annual performance review to do that because that tends to feel more judgmental instead of being developmental.

 Effective Leadership Development Training Requires Intentional Design

-Wondering how to design leadership development that actually works?
+Wondering how to design leadership development that works?

 Ready to Take the Next Step?